Listen to this article.

 “The carrying to term journey is unique in its timeline because your grief begins at diagnosis, alternates between grieving the diagnosis and anticipating the loss, and then shifts into intense grief and mourning following the loss your baby or babies.”

 When parents do not mourn, they can get stuck in their grief which leads to complicated or persistent grief.
 This is when the intense feelings and emotions following diagnosis and loss do not lessen, and the parent becomes unable to move forward.
-This grief is so intense, consuming, and long lasting that the parent is incapable of resuming his or her own life.
+This grief is so intense, consuming, and long-lasting that the parent is incapable of resuming his or her own life.
 They may even begin to believe that their future is limited.
 Grief is usually only termed complicated or persistent grief a full year after the date of loss.

 Like pregnancy and postpartum mental health issues, grief and complicated grief can manifest as depression, anxiety, post-traumatic stress disorder, sleep disturbances, substance abuse, and suicidal ideation.
-I would argue that, for families facing a prenatal diagnosis of a life-limiting condition and the loss of their baby or babies, complicated grief should be classified as a perinatal mood and anxiety disorder.
+We would argue that, for families facing a prenatal diagnosis of a life-limiting condition and the loss of their baby or babies, complicated grief should be classified as a perinatal mood and anxiety disorder.

 WHAT TO LOOK FOR